PalaashAgrawal/allmond/README.md

 ### But if you have multiple GPUs...
 (Distributed Training)

 - We use Huggingface Accelerate to carry out distributed training (which itself is built on top of PyTorch DDP).
-- Before you can launch distributed training using accelerate, you need to create certain configurations that tell acclerate the nature of distributed training For example,
+- Before you can launch distributed training using accelerate, you need to create certain configurations (using `accelerate config`) that tell acclerate the nature of distributed training For example,
   - whether the training is distributed across multiple GPUs in a single node, or multiple nodes are involved,
   - which machine is the main machine,
   - whether you want DDP or FSDP based distributed training, etc.